-In recent years, a number of U.S. public companies have found their operations or expansion plans in conflict with local indigenous groups.
+A number of U.S. public companies have found their operations or expansion plans in conflict with local indigenous groups.
 In order to improve their standing with indigenous groups and decrease any negative publicity companies may face, some concerned shareholders have sought reports requesting that companies review their obligations, actions and presence on these groups.
-Some have also requested these companies adopt policies based on the Draft UN Declaration on the Rights of Indigenous Peoples and the Organization of American States' (OAS) American Declaration on rights of Indigenous PeoplesShareholders, concerned with the negative impact that the company's operations may have on the indigenous people's land and community, have sought reports detailing the impact of the company's actions and presence on these groups.
+Some companies have made progress in working with indigenous groups.
+However, shareholders who are concerned with the negative impact that the company's operations may have on the indigenous people's land and community, have sought reports detailing the impact of the company's actions and presence on these groups.